Kappa Kappa Kappa, Inc. is a 501(c)3 Indiana service sorority founded in 1901 to raise funds for charity, culture and education.

 $800 Raised for Local Food Pantry

 Iota members have created a tradition of adopting families that need a little help over the holidays.
 Valparaiso Community Schools collects a list of families with children and Kappas choose one family to support by buying clothing and books or games for each child in the family.
 Additionally, Kappas run a small members-only Silent Auction at the Holiday Party and donate the proceeds toward some local charity.
-This year, the Holiday Dinner Committee chose a Local Food Pantry.
+This year, the Holiday Dinner Committee chose to support both Spring Into the Arts and a Local Food Pantry.

-The state of Indiana observed Tri Kappa Week from February 21st-27th this year.
+The state of Indiana observed Tri Kappa Week from February 19th-25th this year.
 The Iota Chapter in Valparaiso, Indiana celebrated over a century of community involvement with a Kindness Project.
-We chose to donate items to a number of local non-profit organizations.
+Tri Kappa Week is a state-wide event, recognized by all the Tri Kappa chapters, as a chance to showcase our chapter and to celebrate our local activities and commitments.
+Our activities focused on little kindnesses, both to each other and to organizations in our community.

 Promoting education has always been a top priority for Tri Kappa.
 Beginning in 1920, the Iota Chapter awarded four Valparaiso University scholarships of $42 each.
 Since then, the chapter has contributed almost $400,000 to support educational programs and scholarships.
 Applications are available through local High School Counselors’ offices.